olesyapro888/Kickstarter_analysis_Excel/README.md

 ![image](https://user-images.githubusercontent.com/68247343/123840136-fb456a80-d8db-11eb-98f9-7a2fc48f3540.png)

-And with visualization of data it is clear that there is relation to amount of goal and amount of succesful campaigns.
+For one, with visualization of data it is clear that there is relation to amount of goal and amount of succesful campaigns.

 ![image](./resources/2.2.1_Outcomes_vs_Goals.png)

-For one, the most of successful campaign (70%) have a goal to fundraise under 5000$.
+And, the most of successful campaign (70%) have a goal to fundraise under 5000$.
 And 84% of all successful campaigns have less than 10000$ as a goal.
 So, successful Kickstarter campaigns have smaller fundraising goals than failed Kickstarter campaigns.

 ![image](./resources/2.2.2_Outcomes_vs_Goals.png)